jerseycheese/BootHillGM/Docs/UserStories.md

   - Verify that the game resumes with the correct character, location, and narrative context
   - Ensure that all relevant game state (inventory, quest progress, etc.) is correctly restored

+### Journal and Campaign Persistence

+- [ ] As a player, I want to view my journal entries during a game session, so that I can keep track of important story events.
+  **Test Plan:**
+  - Implement a basic UI for viewing journal entries
+  - Verify that journal entries are displayed in chronological order
+  - Ensure that the journal UI is accessible during gameplay without disrupting the game flow **Status:** Not yet implemented.

+- [ ] As a player, I want my game progress and journal entries to persist when I navigate away from the game session, so that I can resume my game where I left off.
+  **Test Plan:**
+  - Start a game session and make several interactions
+  - Navigate away from the game session and then return
+  - Verify that the game state, including journal entries, is restored correctly **Status:** Partially implemented, needs testing.

 ### Combat System
 - [ ] As a player, I want to engage in simple turn-based combat so that I can experience the dangers of the Old West.
   **Test Plan:**